hasanelbanna/COMP10001/README.md

-## Foundations of Computing (UniMelb COMP10001) Final Project
+## Foundations of Computing (UniMelb COMP10001) Final Project 2019 semester 2

-Python project foe finding the stortest path using BFS algorithm.
+Python project for finding the stortest path using BFS algorithm.